okstate-library/docs/EZproxy/local-accounts.md

 EZproxy uses OSU's central authentication to authenticate most of its users.
 For special case, e.g., temporary programs or students in remote programs, etc., we create local users.

 #### Boundaries
-The process begins when a patron who does not have typical OKEY credentials needs access to library resources.
+The process begins when a patron does not have OKEY credentials and needs access to library resources.

 #### Outputs
-Local accounts in EZproxy and temporary accounts in Alma.
+This process produces local accounts in EZproxy and temporary accounts in Alma.
 A user should use the same username and password across all library resources.

 #### Inputs
 1. Access to EZproxy's `LocalAccounts.txt` file.
-2. A role in Alma that allows for the creation of temporary accounts.
+1. A role in Alma that allows for the creation of temporary accounts.
+1. The Python script `local_accounts.py` from [this repository](https://github.com/okstate-library/local_accounts).

 #### Roles
 - EZproxy administrator